-In accordance with federal Medicaid law, coverage of prescription and certain over-the-counter drugs is limited to products made by companies that have executed rebate agreements with the Centers for Medicare and Medicaid Services (CMS).
+In accordance with federal Medicaid law, coverage of prescription and certain over-the-counter drugs by both FFS and Managed Care is limited to products made by companies that have executed rebate agreements with the Centers for Medicare and Medicaid Services (CMS).
 This encompasses the vast majority of pharmaceutical manufacturers, and substantially all drugs.

 The Department controls access to certain reimbursable drugs via a prior authorization process, and regularly evaluates which drugs should be subject to prior approval based upon the relative safety, efficacy, and costs for covered medications.
-The Committee on Drugs and Therapeutics of the Illinois State Medical Society provides clinical reviews and advisory recommendations regarding which drugs should require prior authorization.
+The Drugs and Therapeutics Advisory Board is comprised of nine clinicians that have been appointed by the Governor to provide clinical reviews and advisory recommendations regarding which drugs should require prior authorization.
 This panel meets quarterly for the purpose of conducting drug reviews.